Abhi8347-lab/student-grade-calculator-/README.md

 elif marks>=80:
     print('CONGRATULATIONS YOU GOT B GRADE ')
 elif marks>=70:
-    print('YOU CAN IMPROVE YOU GOT D GRADE') elif marks>=60:
+    print('YOU CAN IMPROVE YOU GOT C GRADE') elif marks>=60:
     print('YOU NEED TO IMPROVE YOU GOT D GRADE') elif marks>100: